-Sebastian Kunze’s article Gustav Landauer’s sceptical approach towards Martin Buber’s “Three Speeches on Judaism,” closes this fourth section and the entire volume.
-The author sheds light on Landauer’s reading of Buber’s Drei Reden and interpreted his articles, “Judentum und Sozialismus” (1912) and “Sind das Ketzergedanken?”
-(1913 as an answer to the positions of his friend.
+Sebastian Kunze’s article “Gustav Landauer’s Skeptical Approach towards Martin Buber’s Three Speeches on Judaism” closes this fourth section and the entire volume.
+The author sheds light on Landauer’s reading of Buber’s Drei Reden and interprets his articles, “Judentum und Sozialismus” (1912) and “Sind das Ketzergedanken?”
+(1913) as a response to his friend’s position.
 According to Kunze, “Judentum und Sozialismus” is an abbreviated Landauerian version of Buber’s Drei Reden.
-Yet one year later, Landauer wrote differently, leaving the Buberian emphasis on unity in favour of plurality.
-This multiplicity is constitutive of Landauer’s idea of “as-if-nation” [als ob Nation] and its Jewish members, who are bringing “the best of what they feel about their old nationality into the new one.”
-By considering himself as a Jew and a German, Landauer defends a complex idea of identity and could not share Buber’s idea of unity – not as an exclusive unity or as the purification of oneself.
-For Landauer, the strength of his hoped-for becoming nation lies in the ability to produce a unity in diversity as he felt it in himself.
+Yet a year later, Landauer wrote in a different tone, leaving behind the Buberian emphasis on unity in favour of plurality.
+This multiplicity is constitutive of Landauer’s idea of the “as-if-nation” [als ob Nation] and its Jewish members, who are bringing “the best of what they feel about their old nationality into the new one.”
+In considering himself as a Jew and a German, Landauer defended a complex idea of identity and so could not share Buber’s idea of unity – neither as an exclusive unity nor as the purification of oneself.
+For Landauer, the strength of his hoped-for becoming nation lay in its ability to produce a unity in diversity, like the one he felt in himself.